NatX223/AntagiSwap/README.md

     ```
     configure the hardhat.config file(default set to mumbai) then deploy to any chain of choice of using the commands
     ```bash
-    npx hardhat run --network <your-network> scripts/deployExchange.js
+    npx hardhat run --network Canto scripts/deployExchange.js
     ```

--   ### **Shardeum-Testnet**
+-   ### **Canto-Testnet**

-    - The smart contracts were deployed on the Shardeum-Testnet and all deployed contract addresses can be found [here] (https://github.com/NatX223/Antagi/blob/main/deploymentAddresses.txt)
+    - The smart contracts were deployed on the Canto-Testnet and all deployed contract addresses can be found [here] (https://github.com/NatX223/AntagiSwap/blob/main/deploymentAddresses.txt)

 -   ### **Frontend**